vozbu/basket2md/README.md

 The access time (atime) and modification time (mtime) of generated Markdown files and directories are set based on the collected dates:
 - For files: Access time is set to the `created` date if available, otherwise to the `updated` date; modification time is set to the `updated` date if available
 - For directories: Modification time is set to the latest `updated` date from all notes and subdirectories within that directory

+## What could be better

+### HTML formatting support

+Basket has some formatting made weird, parsers don't handle it well.

+### Titles detection

+Subnotes sometimes has titles in it not structured as titles in HTML files.
+It could be extracted with some kind of heuristics.